bushblade/nvim/README.md

 - Emmett [maybe with aca/emmet-ls](https://github.com/aca/emmet-ls) can't get this to complete
-- Show documentation - lspsaga?
-But not too fussed about this
-- ~~spelling~~ use built in spell
 - Styled components highlighting [related to this issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/1111)
-- clean up lsp-settings.lua, sub modules
-- Syntax highlighting on fish files not working
-- Only use eslint in projects that have eslint installed

 ## Some useful links to help me get this working